 - We constantly share useful tips and tricks professional dancers do while performing on stage or battling with our students.
 Besides this, through games and exercises of drama, improvisation theatre, and music, students will learn how to prepare themselves before a show and on the stage when the time comes.

 Why is it important to learn dance?

-At any age, engaging in physical activities that involve dance can be an important physical, mental, emotional boost in your life.
+- At any age, engaging in physical activities that involve dance can be an important physical, mental, and emotional boost in your life.

-Research also found that dance may help your body crank out feel-good endorphins (more than other forms of exercise) and reduces levels of the stress hormone cortisol.
+- Research also found that dance may help your body crank out feel-good endorphins (more than other forms of exercise) and reduces levels of stress hormone cortisol.

-"I'm not interested in how people move, but what makes them tick." - Pina Bausch
+"I'm not interested in how people move, but what makes them move." - Pina Bausch